The grey economy

 Right to work in Finland - Yleistä

-The employer is required to ensure that foreign employees have a residence permit entitling them to work or other grounds for employment in Finland under the Aliens Act.
+It is the employer’s duty to ensure that any foreign nationals whom they employ have a residence permit that allows them work in Finland or that they are otherwise legally permitted to work in Finland under the Finnish Aliens Act or the Finnish Seasonal Workers Act.
 If the employer neglects the obligation to check and allows an employee to work without a permit, whether knowingly or unknowingly, the work is undeclared work.
 The employer is guilty of unauthorised use of foreign labour or a violation by an employer of the Aliens Act.

 Financial sanction and employers’ joint and several liability